bruise-pub/bruise-pub.github.io/md-content/reading.md

 ### 2021

+- The Dawn of Everything, David Graeber and David Wengrow
+- Tools for Conviviality, Ivan Illich
 - Afterlives, Abdulrazak Gurnah
 - Beautiful World, Where Are You, Sally Rooney
 - The Age of Surveillance Capitalism, Shoshana Zuboff